raluca-elena/telemetry-analysis/README.md

  * Splits the list into loads for tasks
  * Constructs mapper task definition by adding `credentials` `file load` and `custom image`
  * Inserts tasks in Graph Skeleton
- * Constructs reducer,dependent task, that takes as argument mapper tasks ids
+ * Constructs reducer, dependent task, that takes as argument mapper tasks ids
  * Posts graph

 ##Monitor TaskGraph